Zenith214/SWEEP/README.md

 Visit `http://localhost:8000` in your browser.

-## Quick Setup Script
+### Alternative: Composer Setup Script

-For a streamlined setup, use the composer script:
+For a streamlined manual setup:

 ```bash
 composer setup
 ```

-This will:
+This composer script will:
-- Install all dependencies
+- Install all dependencies (PHP and JavaScript)
 - Copy .env.example to .env
 - Generate application key
 - Run migrations